phazelift/css.js/README.md

 <br/>
 ___

-All examples throughout this readme are tested and should work in node.js and all major browsers (not too old i guess).
+All examples throughout this readme are tested and should work in node.js and all major browsers.

 A quick example (in Coffeescript):
 ```coffeescript